CentreForDigitalHumanities/DHScrapers/goodreads/README.md

 #### Gender guessing

 The scraper uses [gender-guesser](https://pypi.org/project/gender-guesser/) to guess an authors gender based on their username.
-(Note that first result do not look that promising, probably due to the use of username).
+In fact, it uses the first word in a username (i.e. hopefully a firstname).
+(Note that first results do not look that promising, probably due to the use of username).

 ### goodreads.py